fylgja/site/src/components/details.md

 ## Tip

-If you need the common accordion style you can use the Card component.
-And a little extra CSS.
+If you need the common accordion style you can use the Card component, and a little extra CSS.

 ```html
 <style>